 The first rule you’ll see when strolling down the web for POC’s best practices is defining customer’s requirements beforehand.
 And it’s true… to some extent.
 But, we think the best approach here is to leave room for changing requirements: you need to demonstrate your product in an environment that allows you to adjust them easily and quickly, in order to match exactly what your customers want, as well as define their expectations better for the final delivery.
 Today – meeting ad hoc requirements is the #1 POC virtue.

 - Let them use it, play with it and even break it – nothing happens to the data!

-With user-friendly, complex, isolated environments, the right cloud platform enables you to invite your customers to test your product, and even break it – without ever effecting the real data.
+With user-friendly, complex, isolated environments, the right virtual IT cloud platform enables you to invite your customers to test your product, and even break it – without ever effecting the real data.

-- Give your customers some credit – don’t blind sight them with empty visualizations
+- Give your customers some credit – don’t blind side them with empty visualizations

 Nice-to-look-at visualizations and other gimmick features are cool, but they’re not the point.
-Use a cloud platform that allows you to address your customer’s specific problems, and offer customized dashboards to answer their needs.
+Use a SaaS-based virtual lab cloud platform that allows you to address your customer’s specific problems, and offer customized dashboards to answer their needs.
 After all, we’re talking about solving your customer’s problem, not showing-off your product.

 - Watch, learn and improve.